 This upcoming van will go on sale in 2020 with a 10.5m3 load area and an electric range of 71 to 93-miles on a single charge under WLTP conditions, which should be more than enough for delivery drivers to do a day’s work on a single charge.

 The Mercedes eVito will use the same battery technology as the eSprinter but in a smaller package, boosting the electric range to over 93-miles.
 The load volume will range from 6 to 6.6m3 with a payload capacity in excess of 600kg.

 The Renault Master Z.E. has a 75-mile WLTP combined range and is available with a short, medium or long wheelbase offering 8m3 to 13m3 load volumes and a payload capacity of 975kg to 1,128kg depending on the version.

 The Kangoo Z.E. is powered by a new 33kWh battery which offers an incredible 143-mile WLTP city range and a 124-mile combined range.
 The load volume is 4m3 or 4.6m3 with a pivoting partition and the payload capacity is 650kg.

 Want to know more?

 Speak with our experts to find out more about electric vans.
-Call us on 0333 050 8419 or email us at [email protected].
+Call us on 0333 050 8419 or send us a message.